react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 When writing types for React Navigation, there are a couple of things we recommend to keep things organized.

-1. It's good to create a separate files (e.g. `navigation/types.tsx`) which contains the types related to React Navigation.
+1. It's good to create a separate file (e.g. `navigation/types.tsx`) that contains the types related to React Navigation.
 2. Instead of using `CompositeNavigationProp` directly in your components, it's better to create a helper type that you can reuse.
 3. Specifying a global type for your root navigator would avoid manual annotations in many places.